Why is there so much cadmium, a toxin, in cocoa powders but not in dark chocolate?

 The main reason why there is less cadmium per gram in dark chocolate than cocoa powder, is that cadmium is in the cocoa solids, which, when dried, is

 cocoa powder.
 Dark chocolate contains these cocoa solids, but also includes cocoa butter and sugar, which can make up a substantial portion of the chocolate, reducing the concentration of cadmium.
+(Note that cadmium is not present in cocoa butter, nor, for the same reason, in white chocolate.)
 However, this does not fully explain the higher cadmium in cocoa powders.
 In fact, on average you ingest about 4 times as much cadmium from cocoa powder as you do as from dark chocolate to get an equivalent amount of flavanols.
 Of course, this ratio depends on the specific products (see our report

 The other factor at play is that cadmium levels vary based on where the cocoa was grown and how it was processed.
 Most of the cocoa powders we tested (representing many of the most popular brands) were labeled as coming from Latin America.
 It has been found that cocoa products from Latin America generally have a higher cadmium concentration than those from West Africa, although there is considerable regional variation.
 The dark chocolates did not identify the sources of their cocoa solids, but if many were from West Africa, this may help explain their lower cadmium levels.